The Ultimate Guide to Chocolate Chip Cookies

 Have you ever wondered why chocolate chip cookies can be chewy, crisp, soft, flat, thick, cakey, greasy, bland, flavorful, moist, or crumbly?

 In this post I’m going to share with you how various ingredients and techniques can affect the taste, texture, and appearance of your chocolate chip cookies.
-This will hopefully help you understand how chocolate chip cookies work so you can make the PERFECT batch every time, whatever you consider to be perfect.
+This will hopefully help you understand how chocolate chip cookie recipes work so you can make the PERFECT batch every time, whatever you consider to be perfect.
 This information will allow you to alter or create your own chocolate chip recipe that produces cookies just the way YOU like them.
 You’ll be an expert on the anatomy of the chocolate chip cookie.

 I used the Nestle Tollhouse Chocolate Chip Cookie recipe as my control and made little changes and variations in techniques and ingredients to show you how they affect the cookie.

 I halved and adapted the original Tollhouse recipe and that is what you see here.
 I kept everything the same through each recipe test, changing one key thing to see its effect and photographing the results for you.
+If you need more help figuring out why your cookies aren’t turning out the way you want them to, be sure to check out my Ultimate Cookie Troubleshooting Guide.

-Tools and Ingredients Used:
+Cookie Tools and Ingredients Used:

 -OXO Good Grips Medium Cookie Scoop